 “Makandal’s music is a fusion of the sounds of the Antilles in a journey through Cuba, Haiti and Dominican Republic.
 A natural synergy of the Afro-Caribbean traditions, jazz and contemporary classical music.” — Yosvanny Terry, composer

-After five years in development, Makandal makes its world premiere at the Harlem Stage Gatehouse next season.
+After five years in development, Makandal will make its world premiere at the Harlem Stage Gatehouse in 2015.

 We are so proud to have taken part in the creation of this poignant story and its operatic presentation.
 It’s been a remarkable journey viewed through the lens of Haiti’s rich and mystical history and its significance to the world, through its continuing struggle and strength.